 What else is Pat working on besides Starter Story?

 Pat has also built Pigeon, a customer relationship management (CRM) tool.
-It works inside of Gmail so you can do repetitive tasks such as sending job applications or sales emails more easily.
-It's really simple to use and there is a free plan for getting started. \
+It worked inside of Gmail so you could do repetitive tasks such as sending job applications or sales emails more easily.
+He later sold it after doing a Think Week where he just read and wrote and didn't use a computer.

-If you would like to learn more about the business side of things, check out my new product, How Does This Make Revenue? where I'll be looking at Pat's business model, pricing stragegy and marketing channels.
+If you would like to learn more about the business side of things, check out how Pieter Levels learned to code.